AdvisorySG/mentorship-page/README.md

 Elasticsearch instance on [Elastic Cloud](https://www.elastic.co/cloud/).

 Our [NextJS](https://nextjs.org/) Web App queries the Elasticsearch Service and displays the relevant mentors.
-The web app is hosted on [Netlify](https://www.netlify.com/).
-Netlify also has deploy previews which are created for each pull request, enabling us to easily test out code changes.
+The web app is exported as static HTML, and then hosted on [Netlify](https://www.netlify.com/).
+Netlify also has deploy previews which are created for each pull request, enabling us to easily test. out code changes.

 ## Project Structure

-### `/public/`
+### HTML/ CSS/ Typescript

+1. `/components/` - Contains React Components used in the various pages
+2. `/pages/` - Contains the Typescript code for the various pages of the app.
-The public folder in a react project contains static files such as the `index.html` file, Javascript library files, images, and other assets.
+3. `/public` - Contains static files such as the `index.html` file, Javascript library files, images, and other assets.

-### `/src/`

-Contains the Typescript code files and CSS Styles.
-The main app Logic is in `App.tsx`
+4. `/styles` - Contains the CSS Stylesheets and CSS module files

+### MainConfiguration Files

+1. `/tsconfig.json` - Used to specify the root of a Typescript project
+   1. Also specifies the compiler options required to compile the project
+2. `/package.json` - A JSON file that lies at the root of an existing Javascript/Node project.
+   1. It holds metadata relevant to the project and is used for managing an application’s dependencies.
+   2. It also contains instructions that enable `npm` to start the project, run the script and install dependencies.
+3. `/next.config.js` - Main NextJS Configuration Options
+   1. Currently configured to allow imports of CSS files (guide used [here](https://cwtuan.blogspot.com/2022/10/disable-css-module-in-nextjs-v1231-sept.html))

-### `/scripts/`
+### Backend & Workflow

-Contains backend scripts used.
+1. `/scripts/` - Contains backend scripts used.
    1. `/scripts/load_mentors.js` is run on AWS Lambda.
 It connects to the Airtable Database, retrieves & filters the mentor data, and updates the Elasticsearch service.

-### `/.github/`

-Contains files related to Github about the repo,
+2. `/.github/` - Contains files related to Github about the repo,
    1. `dependabot.yml` -> Configuration options for dependency updates.
 More info can be found at [Configuration Options for Dependency Updates](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates).
    2. `workflows/` -> Configuration files for Github workflows (automated processes).
 More info can be found at [About Workflows](https://docs.github.com/en/actions/using-workflows/about-workflows)

-### `/tsconfig.json`

-Used to specify the root of a Typescript project
-Also specifies the compiler options required to compile the project

-### `/package.json`

-This file is a JSON file that lies at the root of an existing Javascript/Node project.
-It holds metadata relevant to the project and is used for managing an application’s dependencies.
-It also contains instructions that enable `npm` to start the project, run the script and install dependencies.

 ## Available Scripts